sarampcarvalho/sarampcarvalho.github.io/Teaching.md

 ---
 ## Teaching
 ### 2023-2024 Academic year
-#### 1st semester
+#### 2nd semester
-- Business English (Bachelor's Degree in Office Management and Business Communication.
-ESTGA-UA)
+- Terminology (Bachelor's Degree in Translation)
-- German Linguistics (Bachelor's Degree in Languages, Literatures and Cultures.
-DLC-UA)
+- English Linguistics (Bachelor's Degree in Languages, Literatures and Cultures)
-- English Applied to Management (Bachelor's Degree in Quality Management.
-ESTGA-UA)
+- English II - Advanced Translation Practices (Master's Degree in Specialised Translation)
-- Technical Communication (PhD Program in Translation and Terminology.
-DLC-UA/NOVA FCSH)
+- Languages and Business Relations - Case Studies (Master's Degree in Languages and Business Relations)

 ## Advanced Training (coordination and/or participation as trainer)
 - “Terminology and technical communication: an inseparable pair?".
 Seminar held within the scope of the **Technical Communication** course.
 PhD Program in Translation and Terminology.
 DLC-UA/NOVA FCSH.
 26 November 2021 (2h).